fdaPDE/fdaPDE-cpp/README.md

 /data contains the data to run the tests in /tests.

 /tests contains the test to be run: smooth.FEM.2D.tests, smooth.FEM.2.5D.tests.R, smooth.FEM.3D.tests.R.
+In particular for the iterative method:   smooth.FEM.time.tests.R
 ## Installation:
 Two different methods are proposed in order to install the package in the R environment.
 Download the `.zip` file from the repository, unzip it, and for the installation choose one of the two following methods: